 Marian Mulkey is an independent consultant focused on strategic philanthropy and health policy.
 From 1999-2016 she held progressively responsible positions at the California Health Care Foundation (CHCF) in roles that involved learning, evaluation, and impact assessment; support for California’s implementation of the federal Affordable Care Act; informing efforts to expand coverage and improve access to health care; and analysis of California’s uninsured population and health insurance markets.
 Early in her career Marian worked for Kaiser Permanente, in county and federal government agencies, and in academic settings.

-Former Chief Executive Officer, L.A.
-Care Health Plan
+Former President and Chief Executive Officer, California Association of Health Plans